bjoernricks/work-shop-wednesday/src/python/asyncio/step1.md

   deactivate c
 ```

-A `Generator` can yield values to his called during its execution.
+A `Generator` can yield values to the caller during its execution.
 The caller
 can request the next value from the `Generator` and do other things in between
 for example calling a function.